By Deborah Goonan, Independent American Communities

-Those that can afford to do so, sell and move elsewhere, cutting their losses if necessary.
+Those who can afford to do so, sell and move elsewhere, cutting their losses if necessary.
 In order to escape, some will turn their former home into a rental property.
-Those that remain are further burdened and, in some cases, literally trapped with homes they cannot sell.
+Those who stay in the community are further burdened and, sometimes, literally trapped with homes they cannot sell.

 Tenants of limited means often find themselves stuck in poor quality housing in troubled communities, because of the lack of decent, affordable alternatives.

 Before HOAs became corporate entities obsessed with the real estate industry’s shallow pursuit of property values, HOAs used to be called “neighborhood associations” or “civic associations.”
 Those groups were voluntarily created of, by, and for the people.

 Their purpose was to engage with local elected officials on key issues affecting their neighborhoods.
 Some associations were social groups that would organize block parties or annual picnics.
 Others dedicated their time to neighborhood beautification or annual clean ups.
 There was, and still is, value in that kind of social interaction.

 But civic involvement in mandatory, developer-created HOAs is very rarely seen.

 Yes, in some master planned communities, there may be a variety of sports and social clubs, but these exist entirely independently of the mandatory association(s) that fund operation and maintenance of services.
 Therefore, even if the HOAs were dissolved tomorrow, voluntary groups could continue to exist.

 The HOA is neither the community, nor its people